From the makers of The Coverup Film comes “Reefs At Risk”

-CREATING AN IMPACT: It’s going to be a hot summer for our coral and although we may not be able to dial down the ocean’s temperature, we can easily eliminate a toxic chemical that causes coral to bleach at a lower temperature by eight degrees fahrenheit.
+CREATING AN IMPACT: It’s going to be a hot summer for our coral and although we may not be able to dial down the ocean’s temperature, we can easily eliminate toxic chemicals in sunscreens that cause coral to bleach at a lower temperature by eight degrees Fahrenheit.
 The chemicals “oxybenzone” and “octinoxate” harm the reproductive ability of coral and prevent reefs from recovering after a bleaching event has occurred, which threatens many species and the millions of people who depend on reefs for their food and income.
-We can’t wait for legislation to move on this issue, we need consumers to become informed and vote with their dollar.
+We can’t wait for legislation, we need consumers to become informed and vote with their dollar.

-Click below to see a development trailer and contact us if you are interested in becoming involved.
+Click below to see a development trailer of our feature film which is in production.